unknowtherwise67/Unified-Android-Tweaker/README.md

 ## Install

-1. Install in any installed root manager with module capablity
+1. Install in any installed root manager with module capablity.
-2. Reboot and forget
+2. Reboot and forget.
 5. Have fun. :)

+## TO BE INCLUDED

+- Will add support for update throught root module manager soon.

 ## CAUTION